CarrierOps/1P-Wiki/SOP/good_data_habits.md

 </figure>

-## 4 Design Principles To Be More Efficent
+## 4 Design Principles To Be More Efficient

 **DRY: Don't Repeat Yourself**